 The Honors College Computer Lab

-The Knights Plaza Tower III Computer Lab The lab contains 18 workstations, free black and white printing, color printing (limit 10 per day), internet access, and great software!
-Software programs include AutoCAD, SPSS statistical software, Office 2010 including proofing tools for over 50 languages, Adobe Photoshop, Adobe CS5, Adobe Premiere Elements, and Math Cad.
-Only Honor students who live in Towers 3 have access to this lab.
+The Knights Plaza Tower III Computer Lab contains 18 computers, grey-scale and color printing, and internet access, all available 24/7.
+Software programs include Minitab, SPSS statistical software, Office 2016 including proofing tools for over 50 languages, Math Cad, Photoshop, Illustrator, and InDesign.
+This computer lab is only available to the honors students living in Tower III.